lukehutch/flutter_reactive_widget/README.md

 ),
 ```

+The mere reference to `counter.value` within this `ReactiveWidget` causes this `ReactiveWidget` to start listening for changes to `counter.value`.
+(This listener is automatically removed if the widget is disposed.)

 Any event handler that modifies `counter.value` will now trigger the `ReactiveWidget` to be re-built with the new value.

 ## Persistent `ReactiveValue` subclass